harikvpy/python-articles/article1.md

   - execution pointer
   - variables, local & global

-You can imagine this as a C struct which a few appropriately named members for each of the above(and more).
+You can imagine this as a C struct with a few appropriately named members for each of the above(and more).
 The `inspect` module documents this [here](https://docs.python.org/3/library/inspect.html#types-and-members).

-When a function is initialzied, a corresponding frame object is created.
-Arguments to the function are passed as `frame.f_local[arg1]`, `frame.f_locals['arg2']`, etc. As the function is executed, the instruction pointer to the function's bytecode, is advanced via the `frame.f_lasti` member.
+When a function is initialized, a corresponding frame object is created.
+Arguments to the function are passed as `frame.f_local[arg1]`, `frame.f_locals['arg2']`, etc. As the function is executed, the instruction pointer to the function's bytecode is advanced via the `frame.f_lasti` member.

 ### Evaluation